awsdocs/amazon-workmail-administration-guide/doc_source/manage-users.md

 1. To set the new email address as the default, choose **Set as default**\.

-## Editing User Details<a name="edit_user_details"></a>
+## Editing user details<a name="edit_user_details"></a>

 You can edit a user's first and last name, email address, display name, address, phone number, and company details\.
 You can also set a user's mailbox quota to as little as 1 MB or as much as 51,200 MB \(50 GB\)\.
 Users are notified when they reach 90 percent of their set mailbox quota\.

 Changing a user's mailbox quota does not affect pricing\.
 For more information about pricing, see [Amazon WorkMail Pricing](http://aws.amazon.com/workmail/pricing/)\.

 **Note**
 If you are integrating Amazon WorkMail with an AD Connector directory, you can't edit these details from the AWS Management Console\.
 Instead, you must edit them using your Active Directory management tools\.
 Limitations apply when your organization is in interoperability mode\.
-For more information, see [Limitations in Interoperability Mode](interoperability.md#interop_limitations)\.
+For more information, see [Limitations in interoperability mode](interoperability.md#interop_limitations)\.

 **To edit a user's details**

 1. Open the Amazon WorkMail console at [https://console\.aws\.amazon\.com/workmail/](https://console.aws.amazon.com/workmail/)\.

 1. If necessary, change the region\.
 From the navigation bar, select the region that meets your needs\.
-For more information, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.
+For more information, see [Regions and endpoints](http://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.

 1. On the **Organizations** screen, in the list of organizations, select your organization's alias\.